apollographql/apollo-client/react-docs/source/subscriptions.md

 });
 ```

-Then, use your existing Apollo-Client network interface, and extend it using `addGraphQLSubscriptions` util method:
+and extend your existing Apollo-Client network interface using `addGraphQLSubscriptions` util method:

 ```js
 // Create regular NetworkInterface by using apollo-client's API: